alexandruioanvoda/junction-fasta-maker/README.md

 ```

 ### How to run
+Run this command in your terminal:
 `sh primer_maker.sh test.bed ce11.fa`

 ### How to install
+Copy & paste these commands in your terminal:
 ```
 git clone https://github.com/alexandruioanvoda/junction-fasta-maker
 cd junction-fasta-maker
 chmod +x primer_maker.sh
 ```
+### Dependencies:
-Dependencies: BEDtools, awk and tr.
+BEDtools, awk and tr.